J.D. Davis Player Props: Giants vs. Orioles

 Orioles Pitching Rankings

-- Orioles pitchers combine to rank 19th in baseball in home runs given up (67 total, 1.2 per game).
+- The Orioles rank 19th in baseball in home runs allowed (68 total, 1.2 per game).

-- The righty's last time out was on Saturday against the Texas Rangers, when he tossed 6 1/3 innings, surrendering three earned runs while allowing five hits.
+- In his most recent appearance on Sunday against the Texas Rangers, the right-hander tossed 6 2/3 innings, giving up one earned run while surrendering four hits.

+- In nine games this season, the 26-year-old has an ERA of 3.89, with 7.4 strikeouts per nine innings.
+Opponents are batting .257 against him.

 © 2023 Data Skrive.
 All rights reserved.